MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-getting-started.md

 ### Install the PlayFab SDK

 You can use the PlayFab SDK to get the PlayFab Entity Token.
-The PlayFab SDK is needed when you want to use other PlayFab functionalities such as commerce and leaderboards.
+The PlayFab SDK is needed when you want to use other PlayFab functionalities such as economy and leaderboards.

 1. Install the version of the PlayFab SDK that you need&mdash;select by [languages](https://docs.microsoft.com/gaming/playfab/sdks/languages/), [game engines](https://docs.microsoft.com/gaming/playfab/sdks/game-engines/), or [frameworks](https://docs.microsoft.com/gaming/playfab/sdks/frameworks/).
 1. Associate your game's PlayFab title ID with the PlayFab SDK.
 If you need to find out what title IDs are or where to find them, see [Your studios and titles](../../../gamemanager/quickstart.md#your-studios-and-titles).